zambrinf/srt-offset/README.md

 - `-i` specifies the input SRT file.
 - `-offset` specifies the time to offset the subtitles (e.g., `-0.5` to make the subtitles appear 0.5 seconds earlier).
 - `-o` specifies the output SRT file.
+If not provided, it will overwrite the input file.

 ## Example